Beatrice Pediconi is an Italian-born visual artist based in New York.

-Pediconi’s artistic process involves the use of water as a canvas.
-Impossible to completely control, this primary element allows the artist to explore universal questions related to notions of flux, displacement, and transformation.
-This fluid medium becomes the means by which Pediconi captures a flow of ephemeral images, painting and drawing through water in order to investigate the vestiges of an existence that reveals itself in all its fragility.
+Pediconi’s artistic process involves the use of water.
+Impossible to completely control, this primary element allows the artist to explore questions related to notions of flux, displacement, and transformation.
+This liquid medium becomes the means by which Pediconi captures a flow of ephemeral images, painting and drawing through water in order to investigate the vestiges of an existence that reveals itself in all its fragility.

 Her work has been shown internationally in exhibitions including Cinema Ephemera, Central Brooklyn Public Library, NY, (2020); NUCLEUS/Imagining Science, Noorderlicht International Photography Festival, Groningen, The Netherlands (2017); The Other View: Italian Women 1965-2015, La Triennale di Milano, Italy (2016-17); Sequences VII, Real Time Art Festival, Reykjavik, Iceland (2015); Ensembles, La Photographie, Quand La Maison Européenne de la Photographie Collectionne, Les Rencontres d’Arles, France (2015); The Polaroid Years: Instant Photography and Experimentation, The Frances Lehman Loeb Art Center, Vassar College, New York (2013); The Edge of Vision: Abstraction in Contemporary Photography, Schneider Museum of Art, Ashland, Oregon (2012).